-Macquarie supports fundamental human rights as set out in the Universal Declaration of Human Rights and core International Labour Organisation Conventions and recognises the duty of States to protect human rights and the responsibility of businesses to respect human rights.
+Macquarie supports fundamental human rights as set out in the Universal Declaration of Human Rights and core International Labour Organisation Conventions.
+In line with the UN Guiding Principles on Business and Human Rights, Macquarie recognises the duty of States to protect human rights and the responsibility of businesses to respect human rights.

 Macquarie aims to identify and mitigate the risk of modern slavery and human trafficking occurring within its supply chain or business operations.
 Macquarie has an established set of policies and procedures that govern the way it operates.
-These are relevant to how Macquarie manages potential human rights-related issues with regard to its employees and supply chain, and include:
+These are relevant to how Macquarie manages potential human rights related issues with regard to its employees, supply chain and business operations and include: